Stress-free travel for cats, dogs and rabbits

 Calming cats, dogs, or rabbits during a car journey can seem daunting at first, but there are some things you can do to help provide them with some extra comfort.

-1. Start by leaving your cat or rabbit’s carrier, or your dog’s crate or car harness and seatbelt in your home.
+Start by leaving your cat or rabbit’s carrier, or your dog’s crate or car harness and seatbelt in your home.
 For carriers and crates, you can place a favourite blanket in there.
 The familiar scent of you or their home will help them feel calmer and more relaxed.
 Allow your pet to investigate the carrier, crate or seatbelt and see it’s nothing to be scared of.
-We also recommend using a suitable Beaphar Comfort Calming product in the carrier, crate or dog car harness.
+We also recommend using a suitable calming spray in the carrier, crate or dog car harness.
+Choose from one of our pheromone sprays – Beaphar CatComfort®, CaniComfort® or RabbitComfort® - or our herbal calming spray – Beaphar StressLess.

-4. Next, place your cat or rabbit in their carrier or your dog in their crate or seatbelt in a stationary car for around 10 minutes.
+Next, place your cat or rabbit in their carrier or your dog in their crate or seatbelt in a stationary car for around 10 minutes.
 Stay in the car with them and make sure there is ample ventilation.
 This will help your pet get used to being inside the car – repeat this step for 3–4 days.
+You can also use the calming spray inside car – wait 15 minutes before placing your pet inside a carrier, crate or car where you have used the spray.

 Each step must be built up gradually, if at any point your pet begins to show signs of stress or travel sickness, simply go back to the previous step.

-Alongside introducing the process above, you could also consider using a calming product.
+Alongside introducing the process above, you could also consider using an additional calming product, especially if your destination is somewhere potentially stressful like the vets or a cattery/kennel.
 These products help cats and dogs feel more relaxed, helping to reduce stress and anxiety.
 This in turn can help them feel more relaxed during a car journey.

 For continued reassurance when visiting vets or during cattery/kennel stays, you could also use the Beaphar CatComfort® or CaniComfort® Calming Spot-On.
 Simply apply the spot-on to the top of your pet’s head between their ears.
 The pheromones will produce a calming effect after around 15 minutes that will travel with your pet for up to one week.